somedatapacket/docs.humio.com/content/installation/preparation.md

 **These settings apply to the next login of the Humio user, not to any running processes.**

 If you run Humio using Docker then you can raise the limit using the `--ulimit="nofile=8192:8192"` option on the `docker run` command.

+## Use a Separate Disk for Kafka Data

+For production usage, you should ensure Kafka's data volume is on a separate disk/volume from the other Humio services.
+This is because it's quite easy for Kafka to fill the disk it's using if Humio ingestion is slowed down for any reason.
+If it fills its disk, having it on a separate disk/volume than the other services will prevent them from crashing along with Kafka and will make recovery easier.
+If Kafka is running as separate servers or containers, you will likely be covered already, so this is primarily for situations where you're running the all-in-one docker image we supply.

+We also **highly** recommend setting up your own disk usage monitoring to alert when disks get > 80% full so you can take corrective action before the disk fills completely.